 A Supreme Experience

-Hadassah Swearing In to the United States Supreme Court Bar
+Hadassah’s Annual Swearing In Program at the United States Supreme Court

-Join Hadassah's National Attorneys Council in Washington, DC, and be sworn in before the United States Supreme Court.
+Join Hadassah's National Attorneys Council in Washington, D.C. and be sworn into the United States Supreme Court Bar

-You do not need to be working full-time or engaged in the traditional practice of law to qualify; however, you must have been admitted to practice in the highest court of your state of admission for a period of at least three years, and have evidence of current good standing.
+You do not need to be working full-time or engaged in the traditional practice of law to qualify; however, you must have been admitted to practice in the highest court of your state of admission for a period of at least three (3) years, and have evidence of current good standing (also known as a Certificate of Good Standing).

 The Supreme Court limits our number of new admittees to 12 per day (plus 1 guest per new admittee).
 In order to secure your place, please register as soon as possible.
-The registration fee of $425 includes three meals, local transportation and speakers.
-Fee does not include $200 payment to the Supreme Court, travel to DC or local lodging.
-Please note that all cancellations are subject to a service fee of $100 before October 30, 2017 and $200 before November 20, 2017.
-No refunds will be issued after November 20, 2017.
+The registration fee of $425.00 includes three meals (welcome dinner, and breakfast and lunch at the High Court), local bus transportation (between the venue hotel and the Court) and speakers.
+The registration fee does not include a $200 application fee payable to the Supreme Court, travel to Washington, D.C., or local lodging.
+Please note that all cancellations are subject to a service fee of $100 before October 26, 2018 and $200 before November 16, 2018.
+No refunds will be issued after November 16, 2018.
 The cancellation/refund policy also applies to all guests.

-A limited number of past participants in Hadassah's United States Supreme Court Swearing In Program are also welcome to attend the 2018 program as an "alum."
-However, admission to the courtroom to hear oral arguments at the High Court will only be permitted through the "Admitted Attorneys" line, and will not be with the rest of the group.
+A limited number of past participants in Hadassah's United States Supreme Court Swearing In Program are also welcome to attend the 2019 program as an "alum", and the same $425.00 registration fee apples (and the same exclusions apply as well).
+Please note, however, that admission to the courtroom to hear oral arguments at the High Court will only be permitted through the "Admitted Attorneys" line, and will not be with the rest of the group.
 As an "alum" of our program, you will be with the group throughout the balance of the event.
 Our accommodations at the dinner venue and at the High Court allow for a maximum of six (6) past participants, so early registration for these slots is also encouraged.
 Only members of the United States Supreme Court Bar who were sworn in with Hadassah may avail themselves of this opportunity.

 Registration is now closed.